bitfoundation/bitplatform/docs/good-to-know/introduction.md

 # Good to know

-here we talk about useful tips, tools and tweaks for developers, we love to share what we learned
+Here we talk about useful tips, tools and tweaks for developers, we love to share what we learned.